sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/workers.md

 #### Hook 1: Pre-dequeue (optional)

-Before the worker dequeues, the next job, the _pre dequeue_ hook (if defined) is invoked.
+Before the worker dequeues the next job, the _pre dequeue_ hook (if defined) is invoked.
 The hook has the following signature:

 ```
 func (h *myHandler) PreDequeue(context.Context) (dequeueable bool, extraDequeueArguments interface{}, err error) {